Relativity and decoherence of spacetime superpositions: Introduction

-In this article, we focus on the fundamental issue underlying many recent studies, namely the physical meaning of ``superpositions of spacetime metrics'' arising from the spatial superposition of a source mass.
-Such superposition states are considered in the proposals for possible observations of gravitationally-mediated entanglement~ \cite{bose2017spin,marletto2017gravitationally}, in the context of decoherence that they may induce on quantum systems \cite{danielson2022black,arrasmith2019,Demers_1996,allaliPhysRevLett.127.031301,Allali_2020,Gambini2007}, and the indefinite causal structures they give rise to \cite{zych2019bell,castroPhysRevX.8.011047,Paunkovic2020causalorders,howl2022https://doi.org/10.48550/arxiv.2203.05861,Brukner2014}.
+In this article, we focus on the fundamental issue underlying many recent studies, namely the physical meaning of ``superpositions of spacetime metrics'' (similarly superpositions of Newtonian gravitational fields in the nonrelativistic limit).
+We mainly focus on spatial superposition of a source mass in our examples, but our approach and main results hold for superpositions of states related by any symmetry of dynamics.
+Spatial superposition states are considered in the proposals for possible observations of gravitationally-mediated entanglement~ \cite{bose2017spin,marletto2017gravitationally}, in the context of decoherence that they may induce on quantum systems \cite{danielson2022black,arrasmith2019,Demers_1996,allaliPhysRevLett.127.031301,Allali_2020,Gambini2007}, and the indefinite causal structures they give rise to \cite{zych2019bell,castroPhysRevX.8.011047,Paunkovic2020causalorders,howl2022https://doi.org/10.48550/arxiv.2203.05861,Brukner2014}.
 Here we demonstrate that any effects emerging due to a spatial superposition of a massive object can be formally reproduced using a single spacetime metric, due to two basic tenets of quantum mechanics and relativity: linearity of quantum theory and invariance of dynamics under general coordinate transformations in general relativity \cite{lollhttps://doi.org/10.48550/arxiv.2206.06762}.
-We show how these basic principles combined lead to the notion of ``relativity'' of quantum superpositions and to invariance of probabilities in quantum mechanics under quantum transformations between coordinates, i.e. between sets of coordinates associated with the system originally described as in a superposition.
+We show how these basic principles combined lead to the notion of ``relativity'' of quantum superpositions and to invariance of probabilities in quantum mechanics under quantum transformations between classical coordinates, i.e.\ transformations between sets of coordinates associated with different amplitudes of a system in a superposition.
 This is related to but is conceptually simpler than and distinct from the approach of quantum reference frames \cite{giacomini2019,giacomini2021einsteins,giacomini2021quantum,Giacomini2021spacetimequantum,kabelhttps://doi.org/10.48550/arxiv.2207.00021,delahamettehttps://doi.org/10.48550/arxiv.2112.11473,Castro-Ruiz2020,delaHamette2020quantumreference}.
+We also note that while studies using EFT approaches to quantum gravity at low energies have successfully been carried out in a variety of contexts \cite{donoghuePhysRevD.50.3874,blencowePhysRevLett.111.021302,huPhysRevD.58.125021,goldbergerPhysRevD.73.104029,donoghue10.1063/1.4756964,arteagaPhysRevD.70.044019}, the focus of these studies (typically the dynamics of spin-2 gravitons propagating on a pre-existing background spacetime) is distinct from the issue we address in this paper, i.e.\ superpositions of semiclassical states of gravitational fields.